aidilmkrz/Vulnerable-Machine-PwnTillDwn-1-st-Box-/README.md

 ## 🧠 Lessons Learned

+- Default credentials are a critical security risk and must be changed immediately
 - Blacklist-based file filtering is insecure and easily bypassed
 - File upload functionalities must enforce strict validation and sanitization
 - Running web services with SYSTEM privileges introduces severe risk